MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-Security-Implement-Login/Readme.md

 ## Guide

-In this section you will learn how to implement a secure login for your application.
+In this section you will learn how to quickly implement a secure login for your application.

 It is important to authenticate a user before they can access sensitive customer information.
 We will do this by using the MobileFirst security framework to easily implement the OAuth2 protocol to do a handshake with the server for a live token every time a resource request is made via the adapter.